kilowhat/kilowhat.net/flarum-extensions-custom-paths.md

 - You can't re-use an existing path, like `/d/` or `/all` or `/settings` or others anytime, `/t/` or `/tags` when the Tags extension is enabled, or `/p/` when the Pages extension is enabled.
 - The "Following" link in the side navigation doesn't have an "active" effect when the page is displayed if the path has been customized.
 - The Flags page can't be loaded or redirected when typing the URL directly.
 This is a bug in Flarum, see [flarum/flags#23](https://github.com/flarum/flags/pull/23).

+Issues that have been fixed as of 1.3.0:

+- [v17development's SEO](https://discuss.flarum.org/d/18316) was not able to add SEO tags to pages with customized URLs.

 ## Installation